 The Nomination and Corporate Governance Committee consists of Roberto Prego, Steven Projan and Marianne Søgaard.
 Mr. Prego serves as chairperson of the nomination and corporate governance committee.
 Both Mrs. Prego and Mr. Projan meet Nasdaq's independence requirements for membership on the Nomination and Corporate Governance Committee.
 Ms. Søgaard is not deemed to be independent under Nasdaq Rule 5605(a)(2)(A), since as noted herein, she was an executive and legal adviser of our company during the past three (3) years.
 However, due to the fact that our Board of Directors, or the Board, consists of only four (4) members, three (3) of which are independent, and these three (3) independent directors serve on either our Audit Committee or our Compensation Committee or both, the Board believes that it would be unduly burdensome to have all of these same three (3) Board members also serve on the Nomination and Corporate Governance Committee.
-Based on these circumstances, and the fact that each of the independent members of the Board considers Ms. Søgaard to be highly qualified to serve on the Nomination and Corporate Governance Committee, the Board has determined that Ms. Søgaard's membership on the Nomination and Corporate Governance Committee is required by the best interests of our company and our shareholders and, therefore, is relying on the Exceptional and Limited Circumstance exception for non-independent nominations committee members provided by Nasdaq Rule 5605(e)(3).
+Based on these circumstances, and the fact that each of the independent members of the Board considers Ms. Søgaard to be highly qualified to serve on the Nomination and Corporate Governance Committee, the Board has determined that Ms. Søgaard's membership on the Nomination and Corporate Governance Committee, the Board has determined that Ms. Søgaard's membership on the Exceptional and Limited Circumstance exception for non-independent nominations committee members provided by Nasdaq Rule 5605(e)(3).
 The Board recognizes that Ms. Søgaard may only serve on the Nomination and Corporate Governance Committee for two (2) years under the exception provided by Rule 5605 (e)(3), unless she meets Nasdaq's independence requirements for serving on the Nomination and Corporate Governance Committee at the end of such two-year term.